 ]]>

-http://frontlinegeorgia.ge/en/?feed=rss2&p=673 0
+https://frontlinegeorgia.ge/en/?feed=rss2&p=673 0

-Documentaries at Frontline Georgia – “Warriors from the North” (2014) http://frontlinegeorgia.ge/en/?p=650 http://frontlinegeorgia.ge/en/?p=650#comments Mon, 25 May 2015 11:19:18 +0000 http://frontlinegeorgia.ge/en/?p=650 Read more →]]> On May 29, Frontline Georgia Club invites you to the screening of 2014 documentary “Warriors from the North”.
+Documentaries at Frontline Georgia – “Warriors from the North” (2014) https://frontlinegeorgia.ge/en/?p=650 https://frontlinegeorgia.ge/en/?p=650#comments Mon, 25 May 2015 11:19:18 +0000 http://frontlinegeorgia.ge/en/?p=650 Read more →]]> On May 29, Frontline Georgia Club invites you to the screening of 2014 documentary “Warriors from the North”.

 Young Muslims are travelling from Europe to fight in countries such as Syria and Somalia, lured by groups like Al-Shabaab and the Islamic State (IS).
 Warriors From the North follows a cohort of young Al-Shabaab sympathisers in Denmark and Sweden.